bit-bots/BeyondMimic/README.md

 ### Environments

-The workspace defines three Pixi environments.
+The workspace defines four Pixi environments.
 Pick the one that matches your task / GPU (select it via `pixi shell -e <env>` or `pixi run -e <env> ...`):

 | Environment | Flag        | Purpose |